predixdesignsystem/px-context-browser/README.md

 ## Overview

-Px-3-Column-Browser is a Predix Experience ('Px') component
+Px-Context-Browser is a Predix Experience ('Px') component

 ## Getting Started